marius-jopen/limn-server/readme.md

 But there are some issues where I need some help to fix:

 1. The endpoint is not working very stable.
-Many times the generation of the video fails.
+Many times the generation of the video and image sequence fails.

 2. I want to add the ability to send the generated image as a base64 string.